2026 Season

 Non-Profit

 OHAC is a 501(c)(3) non-profit organization run entirely by neighborhood volunteers.
-In 2015 we celebrated 50 years!
+In 2026 we're celebrating OHAC's 62nd year!

 Swimming Pools

-We have two outdoor heated pools, a diving board, BBQ grills, a volleyball court and plenty of lap lanes.
+We have two outdoor heated pools, a diving board, picnic tables, shaded seating and plenty of lap lanes.

 Summer Fun!